 “However, in a stark reversal Mayor Fulop and the city council introduced an ordinance in late April that could effectively end most of the short-term rental industry and the ability for local residents who rely on their property as their livelihoods.”

 In response, Jersey City spokeswoman Kimberly Wallace-Scalcione said that the new ordinance preserves the original intent of what Airbnb was supposed to be when it was allowed to open for business in 2015.

-In particular, a mechanism to allow homeowners to supplement their income by renting a room or apartment in their home.
+In particular, she noted that there are still mechanisms to allow homeowners to supplement their income by renting a room or apartment in their home.

 “The ordinance will address the problems created by out-of-control short-term rentals resulting in increased rent costs, decreased housing availability, and quality of life issues for our residents,” she stated.

 “We listened to residents who expressed their serious concerns, and this ordinance creates permitting requirements for short-term rentals to fix those issues.
 In fact, this new ordinance was drafted by a working committee of Jersey City residents including renters and Airbnb users citywide.”

 According to DeBold Fusco, Airbnb hosts and their supporters are already canvassing across the city to collect signatures.